pritikanaik1024/NutriScan/README.md

 # NutriScan
- An nutriutional app scanner which scan the food and let you known the ingridents elements present in it , and later suggests the healthy alternatives based on your choices using personalize recomendation system using machine learning algorithms.
+ A nutritional app scanner which scan the food and let you known the ingredients elements present in it , and later suggests the healthy alternatives based on your choices using personalize recommendation system using machine learning algorithms.